sudarshan2401/tp/docs/UserGuide.md

 **Tip:**
 * If you want to see the student show up in the student list of the class, perform a [view command](#viewing-a-class-view-c) first.
 Be sure to remember the `CLASS_INDEX` though!
 * You can edit the student's id using the [edit student command](#editing-a-student-edit-s) once you have added the student!
-* You can also add a memo or class participation for a particular student using the same [edit student command](#editing-a-student-edit-s)!
+* You can also add the memo or class participation for a particular student using the same [edit student command](#editing-a-student-edit-s)!

 </box>